intel/intel-optimization-for-horovod/xpu_docs/how_to_build.md

 # Build from Source Code

-This guide shows how to build an Intel® Optimization for Horovod* PyPI package from source and install it in Ubuntu 22.04 (64-bit).
+This guide shows how to build an Intel® Optimization for Horovod* PyPI package from source and install it.

 ## Prepare

+### Install GPU Driver
+An Intel GPU driver is needed to build with GPU support.
+Refer to [Install Intel GPU Driver](../README.md#install-gpu-drivers)

 ### Install Intel® Extension for Tensorflow*